apache/activemq-artemis/docs/user-manual/en/clusters.md

 in the JNDI context environment in, e.g. `jndi.properties`:

     java.naming.factory.initial=org.apache.activemq.jndi.ActiveMQInitialContextFactory
-    java.naming.provider.url=tcp://myhost:61616,myhost2:61616
+    connectionFactory.myConnectionFactory=(tcp://myhost:61616,tcp://myhost2:61616)

-The `java.naming.provider.url` contains a list of servers to use for the connection factory.
-When this connection factory used client application and JMS connections are created from it, those connections will be load-balanced across the list of servers defined by the `java.naming.provider.url`.
+The `connectionFactory.myConnectionFactory` contains a list of servers to use for the connection factory.
+When this connection factory used client application and JMS connections are created from it, those connections will be load-balanced across the list of servers defined within the brackets `()`.
+The brackets are expanded so the same query cab be appended after the last bracket for ease.

 If you're using JMS, but you're not using JNDI to lookup a connection factory - you're instantiating the JMS connection factory directly then